 A neat tool that lets you see if anyone online is plagiarizing your work.
 Useful for bloggers, writers, and authors alike.

-A catalog of the tricks of the trade for writing fiction.
+A catalog of popular (and not so popular, in some cases) fiction conventions.
 Just about every trope you've ever come across in literature, film, or television has a home here.
 Beware!
 This site is a time vortex!

 National Novel Writing Month is an annual writing blitz designed to get writers writing.
 Every November the community springs to life with the goal of writing 50,000 words before the end of the month.
 This is also a great way to meet writers in your local community.